kowasaur/sleepyhead/README.md

 # sleepyhead

-A discord bot to remind you to go to sleep
+A discord bot to remind you to go to sleep written in Python.

+## Dependencies

+-   disnake
+-   python-dotenv